bootdotdev/blog/content/python/python-projects-for-beginners.md

 Something I've learned about coding is that it's rare that you are typing frantically at your keyboard and writing lines of code that magically fill your screen.
 Instead, it looks a little bit more like copying scrappy code from all around the internet and Googling it on StackOverflow when it doesn't do what it's supposed to.

 That's why I love this tutorial which is based on a package called `howdoi`.
 When properly set up, it gives you instant coding answers from the command line.
 Ideally, this means you won't have to open your browser to look for help.
-If you’re extra ambitious once you set this up, you can go a step further and create a GUI or a flask web app that wraps the `howdoi` package.
+If you're extra ambitious once you set this up, you can go a step further and create a GUI or a flask web app that wraps the `howdoi` package.

 Once you acknowledge how much time you spend Googling things, you'll realize the value of using this as a Python project for beginners.